rabindra-parajuli/BOOK_AURA/backend/mindsdb.md

 ## Next Steps

-The app should run as shown in the demo videos if everthing is done following the readme instructions.
+The app should run as shown in the demo video if everthing is done following the given instructions.